jeremytregunna/wild/README.md

 I will fully admit, these numbers are crazy stupid, run the benchmark on your system and see how fast it is to verify.
 These numbers are for a Ryzen 9 7800X3D (8-core) CPU with 96MB of L3 cache.
 You may need to lower the size if your system has less L3 cache.

-It also must be noted, that in its current state, data is never saved to the disk, and may get be evacuated from L3 cache by the OS.
-If that happens, there will be a drop in performance.

-Again, this is not a **durable database** it is only a **demonstration**.
+WILD now supports optional durability with a write-ahead log for persistence, while maintaining its ultra-high performance characteristics.
+Data may still be evacuated from L3 cache by the OS, which will impact performance, but is now recoverable on restart.

 ## Usage